-Nathaniel "Nate" Williams is the President of Choices for Freedom, Inc.
+Nathaniel "Nate" Williams is the Founder and President of Choices for Freedom, Inc.

-Arrested in the 1980s, he is one of the first juveniles in the state of California to be sentenced as an adult at age seventeen, when he was a troubled youth.
-Nate underwent radical changes which involved refocusing his priorities to help others.
-During his incarceration, Nate was elected by the entire inmate population to chair the Men’s Advisory Council.
-His responsibilities included serving as the principal representative of the prison population to the administrative and custody staff of Deuel Vocational prison in Tracy California.
+Arrested in the 1980s, he is one of the first juveniles in the state of California to be sentenced as an adult- at age seventeen- when he was a troubled youth.
+Nate underwent radical changes, which involved refocusing his priorities to help others.
+During his incarceration, Nate was elected by the entire inmate population to chair the Men’s Advisory Council, where his responsibilities included serving as the principal representative of the prison population to the administrative and custody staff of Deuel Vocational Prison in Tracy, California.